#150: May & Lorne Brown Park

 Likely the only park in all of Metro Vancouver named for a boys band leader (Kitislano’s Arthur Delamont), the backstory of Delamont is interesting in itself — the city purchased a number of properties in the area, hoping to build a six-lane mini-highway through the area, but when neighbourhood backlash changed their mind, the properties were turned into green space.

-Aside from the backstory and the shape (essentially two small connected triangle, divided by the Arbutus Greenway as it turns right), Delamont is a fairly normal small park with a basic playground.
+Aside from the backstory and the shape (essentially two small connected triangles, divided by the Arbutus Greenway as it turns right), Delamont is a fairly normal small park with a basic playground.

 That’s how most of our team viewed it, but a wonderful thing about parks is they can speak to us in different ways.
 In this case, one of our members had wildly positive things to say about Delamont.
 Specifically, the way the two parts of the park are separated.